 A diagnostic hysteroscopy is a procedure that allows your doctor to examine the inside of the uterus with a small, lighted scope passed through the cervix.
+Saline (salt water) is instilled to allow visualization of the uterine cavity.
 Abnormal conditions of the uterus, such as internal fibroids, scarring, congenital malformations, tumors, polyps and tubal obstruction may be viewed, giving your physician insight on further diagnosis and treatment.
-Diagnostic hysteroscopy may be done in the office with local anesthesia and is usually scheduled during the first half of the menstrual cycle.
-This procedure takes approximately 30 minutes.
+Diagnostic hysteroscopy may be completed in the office and is usually scheduled soon after menstrual bleeding has stopped.
+This office procedure usually takes less than 20 minutes.

-Patient Instructions before Hysteroscopy
+Patient Instructions BEFORE Office Hysteroscopy